FAQs

 Are you covered by group health insurance or OHIP?

 Unfortunately only psychiatrists at this point are covered by OHIP (they are medically trained doctors and take a medicalized approach to mental health).
-At the moment, plans with Sunlife, Greenshield, Manulife, Great West Life, OTIP, League, Equitable Health and Blue Cross may cover my services as a Registered Psychotherapist.
+At the moment, plans with Sunlife, Greenshield, Manulife, Great West Life, OTIP, League, Equitable Health and Blue Cross likely cover my services as a Registered Psychotherapist.
 Please note that it is the client’s responsibility to verify what is covered with their insurance provider and to what extent.
 As the therapist, I am not familiar with what is covered in every plan.

 What might an initial session look like?